Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Current Executive Committee members are:

-- Tribal Chairman – Robert Smith
+• Tribal Chairman – Robert Smith

-- Vice Chairman – Anthony Ravago
+• Vice Chairman – Brandon Johnson

-- Secretary – Theressa Villa
+• Secretary – Theressa Villa

-- Treasurer – Theresa J. Nieto
+• Treasurer – Theresa J. Nieto

-- Council Member – Sheila Smith-Lopez
+• Council Member – Sheila Smith-Lopez

 Robert H. Smith — Tribal Chairman

 Chairman Smith is a member of the California Tribal Business Alliance, San Luis Rey Indian Water Authority, Southern California Tribal Chairman Association, San Diego Association of Governments, Indian Health Council for North San Diego County, Pala Housing Authority, Pala Fire Department, National Fire Protection Agency, California State Fireman Association, Vivian Banks Charter School Parent Advisory Board and the Cupa Cultural Center.
 He also serves as Chairman of the California Indian Manpower Consortium and the California Fee-to-Trust Consortium.
-Chairman Smith is a delegate on the National Bureau of Indian Affairs Tribal Leaders Budget Committee, the National Indian Gaming Association and the National Congress of American Indians and the National Temporary Assistance for Needy Families Board.
+Chairman Smith is a delegate on the National Bureau of Indian Affairs Tribal Leaders Budget Committee, the National Indian Gaming Association, the National Congress of American Indians, and the National Temporary Assistance for Needy Families Board.

-Anthony Ravago — Vice Chairman
+Brandon Johnson — Vice Chairman

 Theressa Villa — Tribal Secretary